Above: © Mark Williams / NBP Awards

 Images with similar subject matter compete with one another in this round.
 The Judges are looking to see:

 - Primary subject not cut off at edge of frame, unless it is more powerful as an intentional crop

 - Sharp focus or blurred by intention

 - Compared to raw image, image has not been over-processed

 Images passed through the second round review are selected for the final round.
-Each semifinalist is now under consideration as a category Winner or a Highly Honored finalist.
+All will be under consideration as a category Winner or a Highly Honored finalist.

 This is the most difficult round and most time-consuming.
 With so many images artistically qualified, the winners are chosen.
-The Judges will now:
+The Judges will: